velartrill/velartrill.github.io/orig/spirals/cohesion/out-of-the-dark.md

 "…you're going to make me strip? *Again?"*

-"If that's a problem, I'm happy to help," Safris murmurs teasingly.
+"If that's a problem, I'm happy to help," Safris comments idly.
 Cassil flushes.

 This time, at least, the guards don't touch her, only visually inspecting her once they've taken her _rancal._ One nods curtly to Safris and keys his handset, giving a quiet command.
 The fence across the exit clatters as it rolls back, and Safris takes hold of the shivering Cassil again to lead her through.

-The sensation of Safris gripping her bare body with her soft, strong, half-gloved hands is intensely distracting, and Cassil can feel her cheeks burning like a furnace, her limbs trembling, as she's led into a tiny numbered changing stall.
+The sensation of Safris gripping her bare body with her soft, strong, half-gloved hands is intensely distracting, and Cassil can feel her cheeks burning like a furnace, her limbs trembling, as she's led into a tiny numbered changing stall, dim recessed lights flicking on as she enters.
 She lets out a breath she didn't realize she was holding when she catches sight of her own _rancal_, sandals, and armwraps neatly layed out across a metal table in the center of the room; they smell like they've been freshly washed.

 "Would you like some privacy," Safris asks quietly, stopping by the door and turning to face her, but keeping one hand on her shoulder, "or would you like help getting dressed again?"